 Anytime, peak and off-peak?
-For Oyster off-peak is outside the hours of 6.30-9.30 AM and 4-7 PM (Mon-Fri).
-For travelcards it’s any time after 9.30 AM (Mon-Fri).
-Weekends and public holidays are always off-peak.
-Fares are based on what time your journey begins (it doesn’t matter what time you finish)
+Off-peak for Oyster is outside the hours of 6.30-9.30 AM and 4-7 PM (Mon-Fri).
+For travelcards it’s after 9.30 AM (Mon-Fri).
+Weekends are always off-peak.
+Off-peak is determined by what time your journey begins

 Young Visitor Discount?
-Buy your child a normal pay-as-you-go Oyster card (not a travelcard), load some credit onto it, and then ask a member of TFL staff to apply the ‘Young Visitor Discount’ to it.
-It will then automatically charge them the child-rate for the next 14 days (after which it will revert back to charging adult fares again)
+Buy your child a normal pay-as-you-go Oyster card (not a travelcard), load some credit onto it, then ask a TFL staff member to apply the ‘Young Visitor Discount’ to it.
+It will then charge them the child-rate for the next 14 days

 Daily cap?
 If you make multiple journeys in one day then the computer will stop charging you once your total amount reaches the daily cap.
 Journeys after that will be free if you stay within those same zones